spectrocloud/librarium/packages/docs/content/02-getting-started.md

 The menu within the Admin dashboard also contains the Projects button.
 This is different from the Projects menu in the default dashboard.
 Within the Admin dashboard, the Projects button provides access to modifying a project itself (edit/configure/delete and the overall status), whereas the button in the default dashboard provides access to the cluster profiles inside of the project.

 The Cluster Profiles button in the Admin dashboard provides access to all the cluster profiles.
-These cluster profiles can be used in one or more projects; or they can left unused.
+These cluster profiles can be used in one or more projects, or they can be left unused.

 [Roles](/user-management/rbac#roles) and [Permissions](/introduction/concept-overviews#permission); as well as [Users](/introduction/concept-overviews#users) and [Teams](/introduction/concept-overviews#team) allow the admin to set or restrict these attributes for one or more team members.

 Settings under the Admin dashboard provide access to the [pack registries](/registries-and-packs); [private cloud gateways](/introduction/concept-overviews#privatecloudgateway) and [SAML SSO](/user-management/saml-sso) configurations.

-Finally, [audit logs](/audit-logs) allows the admin to track the user interaction with the application resources along with the timeline.
+Finally, [audit logs](/audit-logs) allow the admin to track the user interaction with the application resources along with the timeline.

 ![admin_dashboard](admin_dashboard.png)